mhdolatabadi/chicken-invaders/README.md

 # Chicken Invaders
-Chicken Invaders is an implementation of the popular game with the same name using javafx.
+Chicken Invaders is an implementation of the popular game with the same name, using javafx.

 ## How to install
 Clone the repository and run the main method of ChickenInvaders class.